Murray, Porter lead Nuggets past slow-starting 76ers 104-95

 The crowd consisted of employees of Kroenke Sports and Entertainment and healthcare professionals who have been on the frontlines of the fight against COVID-19.

 Denver coach Michael Malone welcomed the rowdies back to the arena formerly known as the Pepsi Center, normally one of the loudest venues in the NBA.
+He said he was glad to have family watch them in person for the first time since last March.

+“The fact that we are inviting front-line workers is a tremendous gesture,” Malone said with a shoutout to the work “these frontline workers have been doing on a daily basis to help fight COVID and all the damage it has inflected upon us as a city, a state, a country and all across the world.”

-The 76ers closed the third quarter on a 10-2 run they extended to 16-4, cutting Denver’s lead to 90-77 before Murray scored seven straight for the Nuggets.
+The 76ers’ backups closed the third quarter on a 10-2 run and kept up the pressure in the fourth, finally chipping the deficit below double digits in the final minute while Philly’s starters cheered them on.

 TIP-INS

-76ers: Despite Joel Embid’s injury, the 76ers have been one of the league’s hottest teams.
-They had won 14 of their previous 18 games coming into Denver. … Dwight Howard picked up a Flagrant-1 foul when he hammered Will Barton in the closing seconds of the first half.
+76ers: Dwight Howard picked up a Flagrant-1 foul when he hammered Will Barton in the closing seconds of the first half. ,,, Rivers said big man Joel Embid is close to returning from a bone bruise on his left knee that has sideline him since March 12.
+Embid has returned to on-court activities and is working on his conditioning.
+“He’s close, I can tell you that,” Rivers said.

-Nuggets: Denver has gone 14-5 since mid-February despite a bevy of injuries. … Paul Millsap, Porter, P.J.
-Dozier and Murray sank 3s during Denver’s 12-3 run to close the first quarter.
+Nuggets: Paul Millsap, Porter, P.J.
+Dozier and Murray sank 3s during Denver’s 12-3 run to close the first quarter. … PG Monte Morris (thigh) missed his 10th consecutive game and Malone said Morris is expected to be considered questionable for Thursday’s game against the Clippers and “then right after that we can probably try to work him into a game.”

 UP NEXT